antarctica/bas-style-kit-docs/site/_core/forms.md

 {: .table }

 **Heads up!** The validation class for invalid fields is changing from `.has-error` to `.has-danger` in the next version of the Style Kit.
-See {% jira issue="BSK-135" %} for more information.
+See [BSK-135](https://jira.ceh.ac.uk/browse/bsk-135) for more information.
 {: .alert .alert-info }

 {% example html %}